 Who doesn’t want their loved ones to come back to life?

 When pet owner and Austin resident Kelly Anderson’s cat Chai died four years ago due to eating a plastic wrapper under a pet sitter’s care, she was devastated.
-But she remembered a conversation she had with her roommate, who was a vet tech, just a few weeks before: rumor had it that grieving pet owners were finding solace in a Cedar Park company called ViaGen that could store pets’ DNA and create pet clones.
+But she remembered a conversation she had with her roommate, who was a vet tech, just a few weeks before: rumor had it that grieving pet owners were finding solace in a Cedar Park company called Viagen that could store pets’ DNA and create pet clones.

 In grief from her pet’s untimely death, Anderson was immediately interested.